The type of treatment you receive will depend on the stage and grade of your cancer and the type of sarcoma you have.

 In a lot of cases, surgery is the first treatment method used for sarcoma – sometimes with additional radiotherapy or chemotherapy.
 The surgeon will remove the tumour and will aim to take out an area of normal tissue around it too; this is known as taking a margin.
 It allows any cancer cells that are not visible to the naked eye to be removed along with the tumour which can reduce the risk of the cancer coming back.

 This treatment uses anti-cancer drugs to destroy cancer cells.
-Its main use is in treating bone sarcomas, usually before or after surgery.
-Not all soft tissue sarcomas respond well to this type of treatment; however, it is used on the sub-types that do respond to chemotherapy.
+Its main use is in treating bone sarcomas, usually before or after surgery, or if surgery is not possible / the tumour cannot be completely removed.
+Not all soft tissue sarcomas respond well to this type of treatment; however, it is used on the subtypes that do respond to chemotherapy.

 You may be offered an opportunity to take part in a study to investigate new diagnosis methods, drugs or treatments.
 Some studies also look at the care and well-being of patients.
 Your doctor or nurse can give you more information on opportunities for you to take part in a clinical trial.